 With the coming of the west and two world wars, the Japanese katana became a symbol of nationalism, and thousands were roughly produced to equip officers of the army.
 Since the end of World War II there has been an uptake in interest in the traditional art of samurai swords, and many smiths world wide have tried to reproduce the golden methods of tempering the blade perfected by Masamune.
 However hard they try, and whatever new methods are devised his still remain the ultimate blades.

-Tags: authentic masamune katana, authentic masamune sword, authentic masamune swords, gun, handmade shuriken, history of katanas swords, jap samariswords, japaneese swords, japanes, Japanese Katana, Japanese Samurai, japanese samurai sword, Japanese Samurai Swords, Japanese Sword, Japanese Swords, Kama, Katana, katana priceless, katanas priceless ones, priceless japaneese swords, priceless japanese katanas, priceless japanese swords, priceless japanese swords lost in war, priceless katana, priceless katana sword, priceless katana swords, priceless katanas, priceless samari swords, priceless samurai sword, priceless samurai swords, priceless samuri swords, priceless sword, priceless swords, pricles katana, prizeless samurai, Samurai, samurai katana history, Samurai Sword, Samurai Swords, samurai warrior, samurai warriors, Sword, Swords, swords lost in japan, the priceless katanas, www.sharpblades.net
+Tags: au, authentic masamune katana, authentic masamune sword, authentic masamune swords, gun, handmade shuriken, history of katanas swords, jap samariswords, japaneese swords, japanes, Japanese Katana, japanese katana is priceless, Japanese Samurai, japanese samurai sword, Japanese Samurai Swords, Japanese Sword, Japanese Swords, Kama, Katana, katana priceless, katanas priceless ones, priceless japaneese swords, priceless japanese katanas, priceless japanese sword, priceless japanese swords, priceless japanese swords lost in war, priceless katana, priceless katana sword, priceless katana swords, priceless katanas, priceless samari swords, priceless samurai sword, priceless samurai swords, priceless samuri sword disappeared after ww2, priceless samuri swords, priceless sword, priceless swords, pricles katana, prizeless samurai, Samurai, samurai katana history, Samurai Sword, Samurai Swords, samurai warrior, samurai warriors, Sword, Swords, swords lost in japan, the priceless katanas, www.sharpblades.net